TaylorHuston/taylorhuston.github.io/_posts/2015-06-21-checking-in.md

 I started CS318 - Software Engineering Principles through UAT.
 It's a team based class, groups of 5 working together to plan and eventually build a simple application.
 Naturally I volunteered to be Lead Developer and to build the project in Rails.
 Reading wise, it's a pretty heavy workload course.
 Few chapters from the textbook along with several external PDFs each week.
 I think that's going to be taking up most of my time over the next few weeks.

 I've also started a <a href="https://iwritecodeslack.herokuapp.com/" target="blank">Public Slack Room</a> for programmers and developers to come hang out in.
 Been finding difficulty in getting the word out about it.
 I posted it to some Subreddits, where it was immediately downvoted, because Reddit, as well as some programmer/developer Facebook groups I belong to.
 As of right now I've had over 40 people sign up, though there are usually less than 10 on at any given time.
 I hope to change that over time, I think it could be a great community for developers to meet, ask question, swap ideas, etc. Kind of like IRC but with a better interface.
 Time will tell if it takes off or not.

-And finally I have decided to start applying for some programming bootcamps.
-I think I have a really solid foundation from my self studying and auditing, more so than a lot of people that enter bootcamps.
-Going through one, I think, will be a great way to fill in any remaining gaps, not to mention the networking and job support opportunities.
-One of my concerns is still that, while I can audit classes all day long, I will never have an on-paper CS degree.
-So I am thinking that audited classes + bootcamp alumni will be a close second.

-Wish me luck!